-MATH 120 Symmetry, Shape, and Space 3 cr.
+Prerequisite(s): MATH-115 Corequisite(s): none MATH 120 Symmetry, Shape, and Space 3 cr.
 What is the Golden Ratio and how do artists and scientists use it?
 This interdisciplinary course is a survey of geometrical topics in mathematics and our world, focusing on problem solving and the connections between mathematics and culture.
 For example, is our social order influenced by mathematics or spatial awareness?
-A selection of introductory topics will be covered from among these: Euclidian geometry; mathematics and social satire; ruler-and-compass constructions: tessellations:

-symmetries in two dimensions; and perhaps more as time permits.
+A selection of introductory topics will be covered from among these: Euclidian geometry; mathematics and social satire; ruler-and-compass constructions; tessellations; symmetries in two dimensions; and perhaps more as time permits.
 The course format emphasizes guided exploration and critical thinking; students will be required to demonstrate an understanding of the material through journal writing and reports.
 A mathematics text and a novel are used to introduce concepts and related themes.
 This course has been designated as a writing-intensive course.